Results and Analysis

 Nickel reference 89.4

 The beam was having some inconstancy in the stability, which is attributed to the beam not being at its optimum focus during the test scan.
-Despite this, the fitted sidewall angle of 89.59° is consistent with and slightly exceeds the published reference value of 89.4°, confirming that the fitting line correctly recovers the sidewall angle.
+Despite this, the fitted sidewall angle of 89.59° is consistent with and slightly exceeds the published reference value of 89.4°, confirming that the fitting line correctly recovers the sidewall angle and the FWHM.

 Nickel reference grid heatmap with line scan indicated